threadez248/Devops-public/ansible/README.md

 ##Ansible run Steps:

 ##Step 1: cd /etc/ansible ---Default Location

-##Step 2: There will be hosts file.
+##Step 2: There will be hosts file located at /etc/ansible.
 Place internal Private IP of remote host into it.

 ##Step 3: Replace ansible.cfg if you want to.
 Its optional, we created simple config file for reference

 ##Step 4: ansible all -m ping -v ( This lets you know if hosts are connected correctly)

 <img width="1088" alt="Screen Shot 2021-06-10 at 5 57 47 PM" src="https://user-images.githubusercontent.com/81865907/121604299-3f012e80-ca18-11eb-93d9-9eb049973810.png">

 ##Step 5: ansible-playbook -i hosts httpd.yml ( Please get httpd.yml sample playbook file from repo)